THE GILDED YEARS by Karin Tanabe, Book Review

-The Gilded Years is the story of one young woman risks everything to earn a college degree—but the secret she hides could be her undoing.
-Passing meets The House of Mirth in this captivating reimagining of a remarkable true story.
+The Gilded Years is the story of one young woman who risks everything to earn a college degree—but the secret she hides could be her undoing.

 Since childhood, Anita Hemmings has longed to attend the country’s most exclusive school for women, Vassar College.
 Now, a bright, beautiful senior in the class of 1897, she is hiding a secret that would have banned her from admission: Anita is the only African-American student ever to attend Vassar.
 With her olive complexion and dark hair, this daughter of a janitor and descendant of slaves has successfully passed as white, but now finds herself rooming with Louise “Lottie” Taylor, the scion of one of New York’s most prominent families.